OpenSource-Communities/intro/docs/becoming-a-maintainer/README.md

 ### [Maintainer Power Ups](maintainer-powerups.md)

-This chapter introduces tools on GitHub that you can utilize to help you save some time, make your work lighter, and boost your productivity as a maintainer.
+This chapter introduces tools on GitHub that you can use to save time, lighten your workload, and boost your productivity as a maintainer.

 ### [Building Your Open Source Dream Team](your-team.md)